Mountain Views On Our Way To Ronda

 As the water again came in sight, we could see Marbella far off in the distance.
 Nearing the city we found small housing enclaves built up on the hills.
 There would certainly be amazing views from these houses.

 We spent a great day spent exploring Ronda before returning to Marbella.
-It was certainly a great example of a Spanish hill town.
+It was certainly a great example of a Spanish hill town in Andalusia Spain.
 If you rent a car, you can search for a much smaller Spanish hill town nestled in the mountains.
 Taking the bus to Ronda will free you to enjoy the great scenery all around you on the mountain drive.

 Did you visit a Spanish hill town?
 Was Ronda one of your stops?
 Did you drive and detour or take the bus and enjoy the views?